EyeRunnMan-GameDev-Portfolio/com.eyerunnman.patterns/README.md

 # Interfaces Package

-A package containing various interfaces to be used in unity projects
+A package containing various interfaces to be used in unity projects.

 Package can be accessed at https://www.npmjs.com/package/com.eyerunnman.interfaces